elixir-ecto/ecto/README.md

 end
 ```

 Simply write the SQL commands for updating the database (`up`) and for rolling it back (`down`) and you are ready to go!
 To run a single command return a string, to run multiple return a list of strings.

 Note the generated file (and all migration files) starts with a timestamp, which identifies the migration version.
 By running migrations, a `schema_migrations` table will be created in your database to keep which migrations are "up" (already executed) and which ones are "down".

+Migrations can be applied and rolled back with the mix tasks `ecto.migrate` and `ecto.rollback`.
+See the documentation for `Mix.Tasks.Ecto.Migrate` and `Mix.Tasks.Ecto.Rollback` for more in depth instructions.

+To run all pending migrations:

+    $ mix ecto.migrate Repo

+Roll back all applied migrations:

+    $ mix ecto.rollback Repo --all

 ## Contributing